 - 1 tablespoon tomato paste

-- 2 tablespoons chipotle in adobo sauce, finely chopped and 2 tablespoons adobo sauce reserved
+- 2 tablespoons minced chipotle in adobo sauce (plus 2 tablespoons sauce)

 - 1 can (15 oz) diced tomatoes, undrained